David Baldacci Books in Order

 Amos Decker Series (Books in Order)

-The Amos Decker series follows former NFL player turned FBI consultant Amos Decker who, after a collision on the field, develops hyperthymesia, a total, perfect recall of everything he has ever experienced.
-He cannot forget anything, least the night he came home to find his family murdered.
-The series uses his condition as both a solving tool and his own burden.
+The Amos Decker series follows former NFL player turned FBI consultant and police detective Amos Decker who, after a collision on the field has brain injury that leaves him with hyperthymesia, where he can fully recall everything he has ever experienced.
+His perfect recall is both a blessing and a curse as he can’t forget the night he came home to find his family murdered.
+The series uses his condition as both a solving tool and his own private hell, and David Baldacci doesn’t use this gift as a superpower.
+Walk the Wire is an Amos Decker novel, but it includes Will Robie and Jessica Reel as well.

 1. Memory Man, 2015